Irreducibility and ergodicity of SPDEs driven by pure jump noise: Introduction and motivation

 However, things become quite different when the driving noises are pure jump processes.
-It seems that no results on the irreducibility of stochastic dynamical systems driven by pure jump noise had been available before the paper \cite{17}.
-Compared with the case of the Gaussian driving noise, there are very few results on the irreducibility of the case of the pure jump driving noise, because the systems behave drastically differently due to the appearance of jumps.
-The existing methods on the irreducibility are basically along the same lines as that of the Gaussian case.
+Compared with the case of the Gaussian driving noise, there are few results on the irreducibility of the case of the pure jump driving noise, because the systems behave drastically differently due to the appearance of jumps.
+The existing methods on the irreducibility of the dynamical system driven by jump noise are basically along the same lines as that of the Gaussian case.
 They heavily rely on the fact that the driving noises are additive type and more or less in the class of stable processes.
 The use of such methods to deal with the case of other types of additive pure jump noises appears to be unclear, let alone the case of multiplicative noises.
-The methods and techniques available for dynamical systems driven by Gaussian noise are not well suited for investigating the irreducibility of systems driven by jump type noise for two main reasons.
+Actually the methods and techniques available for dynamical systems driven by Gaussian noise are not well suited for investigating the irreducibility of systems driven by jump type noise for two main reasons.
 One is that there exist very few results on the support of the pure jump L\'{e}vy processes/the stochastic convolutions on path spaces.
-Due to the discontinuity of trajectories, the characterization of the support of the pure jump processes is much harder than that of the Gaussian case.
+Due to the discontinuity of trajectories, the characterization of the support of the pure jump processes is not as satisfactory as in the case of Gaussian noise.
 The other is that Girsanov's transformation of the pure jump L\'{e}vy process is much less effective than that of Gaussian case, because the density of the Girsanov transform of a Poisson random measure is expressed in terms of nonlinear invertible and predictable transformations, and is to censore jumps or thin the size of jumps.
 So far, there is a lack of effective methods to obtain the irreducibility of stochastic equations driven by pure jump noise.
 This strongly motivates the current paper.